 Other WKSU awards include:

-This year's Ohio Excellence in Journalism Awards Competition marks the event's 28th anniversary as a statewide competition for the best in print and broadcast journalism.
-WKSU competes in the Major Market division with radio stations in Cleveland, Columbus and Cincinnati.
+This year's Ohio Excellence in Journalism Awards Competition marks the event's 27th anniversary as a statewide competition for the best in print and broadcast journalism.

 WKSU broadcasts NPR & Classical Music at 89.7 FM, and is a service of Kent State University.
-WKSU programming is also heard on WKRW 89.3 FM in Wooster, WKRJ 91.5 FM in Dover/New Philadelphia, WKSV 89.1 FM in Thompson, WNRK 90.7 in Norwalk, W298BA 107.5 FM in Boardman, and W239AZ 95.7 FM in Ashland.
-The WKSU web site is www.wksu.org.
+WKSU programming is also heard on WKRW 89.3 FM in Wooster, WKRJ 91.5 FM in Dover/New Philadelphia, WKSV 89.1 FM in Thompson and WNRK 90.7 FM in Norwalk.
+The WKSU website is www.wksu.org.

 (Back to press releases